or make 4 interest-free payments of $20.00 NZD fortnightly with More info

 Size: The outside dimensions are 80mm x 88mm x 45mm There is space inside the drawer to store or hide a small item but because the drawer does not come right out it’s not a very usable space.
 The dimensions inside the drawer are 45mm x 25mm x 20mm deep.
 But the opening is only 25mm x 13mm.

-This puzzle doesn't comes with the puzzle.
+This puzzle doesn't comes with the instruction.
 We are always here if you are really got stuck.

 These secret opening boxes, trickboxen in German, are designed and made by Jean Claude Constantin who lives and works in Nuremburg.
 John Claude mostly makes and sells puzzles for the famous Christmas Markets all over Germany but sometimes we are able to have a few copies to sell.
 The supply is limited so once these are sold it is uncertain when, or if, we will have them again.